SQA Highers and Advanced Highers

 We do not typically count both a Higher and Advanced Higher in the same subject (for example, History at Higher and History at Advanced Higher) in meeting the requirement to have qualifications in at least four subjects at the required grades.

 Achievement in specific Advanced Highers may allow you to enter certain programmes within the College of Science & Engineering directly to the second year.

 We state entrance requirements in Highers and we encourage students to maintain breadth of study across at least four subjects at Higher in the senior phase (S4–S6).
 However, like Advanced Highers, we welcome the opportunity the Scottish Baccalaureate provides for progression and specialisation in S6 as an excellent preparation for studying at Edinburgh.

-Furthermore, if you have already achieved the requirements for entry to first year and are completing the Science Baccalaureate, we will consider your application for some related degree programmes in Science and Engineering for second year entry.
+If you have already achieved the requirements for entry to first year and are completing the Science Baccalaureate, we will consider your application for some related degree programmes in science and engineering for second year entry.